plausible/website/_posts/2021-08-03-how-we-scaled-customer-support-for-4-000-subscribers-and-1-000-monthly-trials-as-a-bootstrapped-saas.md

 It often happens that when I add a new answer to the FAQ section on the contact page, we pretty much never hear about that question again.

-## Pick the right technology
+## Don't give people a reason to have problems with your product

+Couple of main areas that generate massive amounts of support load are product bugs and uptime.
+We do our best to minimize bugs and any downtime.

-One of the significant decisions Uku made and helped us scale was to pick the right technology.
+One of the significant decisions Uku made that helped us scale was to pick the right technology.
 Over a year ago, our dashboard started getting slow even for sites with tens of thousands of visitors so [we switched to ClickHouse as the database](https://plausible.io/blog/may-2020-recap).
 That has enabled us to grow to where we are now.

 [ClickHouse](https://clickhouse.tech/) runs crazy fast, we're counting more than half a billion page views per month and we're serving sites with tens of millions of monthly page views (the top site gets 150 million monthly page views) without any issues.
 Plausible loads faster for a site with tens of millions of visitors than Google Analytics loads for a site with hundreds of visitors.